Shijingwen/Shijingwen.github.io/content/authors/admin/_index.md

     summary: |
       GPA: 4.0/4.0

-      Thesis on Exploring and Addressing the Vulnerabilities of Multimedia Services over Mobile Networks: From Infrastructure to Devices.
+      Thesis on Exploring and Addressing the Vulnerabilities of Multimedia Services over Mobile Networks From Infrastructure to Devices.
 Supervised by Prof. Guan-Hua Tu.
 Presented papers at 4 IEEE and ACM conferences with the contributions being published in 4 IEEE and ACM journals.
     button:
       text: 'Read Thesis'